Beaches, history, and museums out of La Habana

 Definitely, Trinidad is a walking city.
 With comfortable shoes, of course.
 In addition to the cobbled streets, it is not a totally flat city, so get ready to go up and down slopes, especially the stairs that are next to the Plaza Mayor and where the main point of the city’s wi-fi is.
 The first time I saw everyone sitting on the stairs looking at the cell phone it seemed like a movie scene, but it was real.
 If in La Habana it is difficult to connect, in Trinidad it is even more so.
 You’d better relax and get into the real digital detox wave.
 Let friends and family know that you will be disconnected for a few days.
 So nobody gets worried.

-Trinidad has several attractions, among them, are the beautiful architecture of the Plaza Mayor, heart of the historic center and World Heritage site.
+Trinidad has several attractions, among them, are the beautiful architecture of the Plaza Mayor, the heart of the historic center and the World Heritage site.
 Around it, besides the Church of the Holy Trinity, one can visit several mansions that previously belonged to the landowners, which today are museums and restaurants.
 Some of the restaurants retain the refinement in the furniture, including beds and cabinets of noble wood.

 The windows of the mansions are a chapter apart.
 In different ways, colors and materials, they are huge, almost the size of a door.
 The colors of the windows contrast with the tones of the walls, coloring the city with joy and beauty.
 If on one hand, the streets of Trinidad describe a happy history, they also reveal a sad time of the colonial period, since the city developed and became one of the most important of the country due to the sugar industry and the exploitation of African slaves.